gitter-badger/windsock/docs/api.md

 });
 ```

+#### path `String`
+A string representing the desired url, supports template segments

 #### config `Object`
 - activate `Function`

-    A function to call when the state is activated or reactivated
+    A function to call when the state is activated or reactivated.
+Optionally return a promise to resolve or reject preventing the route request from completing.

 - deactivate `Function`

-    A function to call when the state is deactivated
+    A function to call when the state is deactivated.
+Optionally return a promise to resolve or reject preventing the route request from completing.

 ### `router.go(path, params)`
 Adds a state request with parameters to the queue to be processed

 ### `router.start(config)`
-Starts the router by adding event listeners to hashchange or popstate based on `config.hash`
+Starts the router by adding event listeners to hashchange or popstate based on `config.hash`.
+Will throw an error if already listening, please check if started `router.started()`.

 #### config `Object`
 - hash `Boolean`

-    A boolean value indicating whether or not to set the root to '#'.
+    A boolean value indicating whether or not use hashed paths.
 Defaults to true.

 - root `String`

-    A string value to prepend to paths.
+    A string value to register root paths at.
+Defaults to 'root'.

+- reactivate `Boolean`

+    A boolean value indicating whether or not to call activate on states already activated on a new request.

+- otherwise `String`

+    An otherwise path to route when popstate or hashchange are emitted with an invalid path.

 ### `router.stop()`
-Removes the event listener on the window
+Removes the event listener on the window.
+Will throw an error if not listening, please check if started `router.started()`.

-## State Registration

-A state configuration object is responsible for determining whether or not a state can be activated/deactivated.
-It's optional to return a promise in either callback to resolve or reject preventing that route request from completing.
+### `router.started()`
+Returns a boolean value indicating if the router has been started.

 # Store